Love It Or Hate It: The Skinny Scarf Is Back In Style

 Designers have been incorporating skinny scarves into their runway collections for the past few years — though we all know it takes celebrities and influencers to bring an aesthetic from costume-like territory to everyday street style.
 Both Kostis and stylist Diva Dhawan point to a few favourite examples from recent seasons, including Gucci’s Fall 2024 menswear and Saint Laurent’s spring 2024 ready-to-wear.
 In both instances, extra-long strips of fabric were fastened with hardware to evoke statement jewellery, serving as a focal point more than a low-key accoutrement.

-While there are many mainstream retailers where you can shop skinny scarves today (unsurprising, since Google Trends shows the term reached peak popularity in search in December 2023), both Kostis and Dhawan like the idea of sourcing vintage Chanel, Pucci, and Prada from the likes of The RealReal, 1st Dibs, Poshmark, and Dora Maar.
-If you’re looking for an affordable ribbon to play with stat, Kostis suggests an option from Jerla, which comes in a multitude of colourways, or the bright and bold lineup at Wolf & Badger.
+While there are many mainstream retailers where you can shop skinny scarves today, both Kostis and Dhawan like the idea of sourcing vintage Chanel, Pucci, and Prada from the likes of The RealReal, 1st Dibs, Poshmark, and Dora Maar.

 Whereas Kostis’s go-to styling advice is a basic tank and jeans for a Y2K-leaning outfit, or a poplin dress and slides for a Parisian moment (both ways allow for full attention on the scarf), Dhawan loves the idea of easing into the trend by leaving the skinny scarf loose and open atop basics for starters.